PseudoDevs/IamGhost/amd7.md

-Last updated: 2024-04-08 14:53:54
+Last updated: 2024-04-08 14:54:41
-Random Quote: Have you been arrested in a mall?Dumped in a mall?Turned out you're Canadian in a mall? - Ted Mosby
+Random Quote: Kuiil: "They really don't like you for some reason."Mandalorian: "Well, I did disintegrate a few of them." - Din Djarin